Table of Contents

 - On iOS: Settings > Browser App > Default Browser App

-The Browser Extension Power-Up
+Browser Extension Power-Up for Enhanced Browser Privacy

 - uBlock Origin: Blocks ads and trackers (available for Firefox and Brave)